 Educating yourself

-I'm hoping to giving you a little glance into the future.
+I'm hoping to give you a little glance into the future.
+But the future is already here.
 What you do with it, that is up to you.
 But I believe that once you have a foundation is understanding electronics, microcontrollers, and IoT, you'll start to see the potential and opportunities in IoT that are coming.